M-Xue/neovim/README.md

 These are:

-- Editing: a collection of plugins that help with edition, such as commenting or automatically adding the corresponding closing bracket when you type an opening bracket
+- **Editing**: a collection of plugins that help with edition, such as commenting or automatically adding the corresponding closing bracket when you type an opening bracket
-- LSP: this is just for some additional helpful features that work together with the LSP functionality form core
+- **LSP**: this is just for some additional helpful features that work together with the LSP functionality form core
-- Motions: a collection of plugins that help with moving around your windows and project
+- **Motions**: a collection of plugins that help with moving around your windows and project
-- UI: these plugins alter the UI for some helpful information, such as line indenting signs or winbars
+- **UI**: these plugins alter the UI for some helpful information, such as line indenting signs or winbars

 ## Keymaps